hw2-archive/upt/README.md

 NOTE: you **MUST** know that after an update/install --force the .git folder will be **replaced with new one** from the repository.
 If you want avoid it atm, you need to add ".git" or ".git/config" entry in
 "keep" upt.json array ( read below )

+NOTE2: if you're keeping the .git folder, upt will compare the current commit hash during updates ( without --force ) So if the commit hash of new version from repository source is equal to current hash of local git repository, the update will be skipped.
 ______

 ### AUTO DEP.
 NAME: